multi-py/python-gunicorn-uvicorn/README.md

 ### `RELOAD`

 When this is set to the string `true` uvicorn is launched in reload mode.
 If any files change uvicorn will reload the modules again, allowing for quick debugging.
 This comes at a performance cost, however, and should not be enabled on production machines.

+### `GUNICORN_EXTRA_FLAGS`

+This variable can be used to pass extra flags to the `gunicorn` command on launch.
+It's value is added directly to the command that is called, and has to be formatted appropriately for the command line.

+### `UVICORN_EXTRA_FLAGS`

+This variable can be used to pass extra flags to the `uvicorn` command on launch.
+It's value is added directly to the command that is called, and has to be formatted appropriately for the command line.

 ## Python Versions